5 Best Work Trousers with Knee Pads (Review) in 2023

 First things first, this is the best pair of lightweight work trousers.
 Most work trousers will weigh in the 950g-1.2kg range; the Snickers Ruffwork weigh just 750g.

-Now, the actual weight makes absolutely no difference.
-Carrying an extra 200g or so on top of whatever you’re shifting on site really doesn’t matter.
+Now, the actual weight makes absolutely no difference to your comfort.
+Carrying an extra 200g or so on top of whatever you’re shifting on site really doesn’t change things.

-They are packed full of Cordura, and that means they’re one of the most durable work trousers too.
-But, that doesn’t mean they are not flexible if you are working in tight spaces.
+The Snickers RuffWork are packed full of Cordura, which means they’re some of the most durable work trousers despite their light weight.
+And although their fabric is tough and durable, you’ll find that these trousers are quite flexible — perfect for working in tight spaces.

-And, with their Advanced digital KneeGuard Pro, you know you’re not going to feel like a cripple when you jump in the van on the way home.
+Best of all, with these trousers’ Advanced digital KneeGuard Pro, you know you won’t feel like a cripple jumping into the van on the way home.

 In the budget category, I can’t knock the Apache Holster.
-At under £30 they are ridiculously cheap.
-And, that doesn’t mean they are not durable, or comfortable.
+At under £30, these Apache work trousers are ridiculously cheap, yet still durable and comfortable.

-But, if you’re looking for the overall best work trousers with knee pads, it’s a no brainer; Snickers.
+But if you’re looking for the overall best knee pad work trousers, it’s a no brainer — Snickers.

-Thanks for reading our guide to the best work trousers with knee pads.
+Thanks for reading our guide to the best knee pad work trousers.